saturneric/GpgFrontend-Manual/src/content/docs/appendix/ai-policy.md

 matter much.

 A security tool is different.
 If you cannot see how something is made, you are being asked to trust it on faith.
-Saying plainly what is used, what it is never allowed near, and what every change has to pass is a better basis for trust than saying nothing.
+This page says plainly what the tools are used for, what they are kept away from, and how every change is checked.
+That is a better basis for trust than silence.

 Being open about using these tools is not the same as being built by them.
 The design, the security decisions, and the responsibility for this app stay with the